from-lester/from-lester/README.md

-# Transcripts from Lester Levenson's lectures
+To our great teacher: Lester Levenson

 ## Six Steps: